 Every step has a clear focus on educating us.
 It helps us to identify the changes we can make.
 As such, used well, the importance of the 4Rs is born out as an extremely important tool in our fight for a better planet and restorative practices we will need to adopt to prevent the worst impacts of environmental degradation.

 We all have the right to choose to refuse wasteful and polluting products.
 For too long, we have been buying products packaged in a way that can cause environmental harm once we dispose of plastic wraps, boxes, and cartons.

 Around 20-25% of food waste relates to its packaging.
 From way too much plastic to too much cardboard and even oversized packaging.
 Needless and cost-conscious rather than eco-friendly packaging is causing problems.

 Despite this, we can choose to refuse to buy items containing single-use plastics or individually packaged items.
 Single-use plastic bags are a big problem and one of the reasons why our oceans are suffering.
 Commonly, we cannot recycle these plastics easily.
 They are, therefore, a problem for the environment.

 Despite this, there’s more to do.
-To make a stand or change, we now have more options than ever before.
+We now have more options than ever before to make a stand or change.
 Around a trillion plastic shopping bags are still used each year.
 Additionally, brands sell almost 500 billion plastic bottles globally yearly, causing significant environmental harm.

 Eventually, our discarded plastics that don't end up in the recycling stream end up either incinerated or in a landfill.
 Because plastic doesn't biodegrade and takes hundreds of years to degrade into tiny microplastics, it degrades our water quality and soil health and impacts biodiversity.